supershaneski/vue-quiz-app/README.md

 See function `getRemoteData()` from `./lib/utils.js`.

 If you want to prepare your own questions, edit `/assets/questions.json` for the quiz data and set the variable `VITE_APP_USE_LOCALDATA` from the `.env` file to `true`.
-However, please note that if you do so, questions are `shuffled` once a day.
+You can also set `VITE_APP_SHUFFLE_ALWAYS` to `true` if you want to shuffle the questions every time you start the quiz.
+Otherwise, it will shuffle once a day.
+However, this only controls the local mode.
+For remote data, it is always shuffled.

 ## Options API vs Composition API